dastasoft/blog/_posts/why-you-should-use-chakra-ui-in-react.md

 So what are the main benefits of using this component library.

 - All components provided by Chakra UI are accessible following WAI-ARIA standards which I think is a pending subject for most of us.
 If you don't know why this is so important, please check out [this article](https://dev.to/mokkapps/why-a-good-frontend-developer-should-care-about-web-accessibility-545m).
-- Components are easy to theme.
+- Components are easy to theme, expand and fully customize.
 - Combine components, components are small and are easy to combine to form bigger structures.
-- Different colour modes, switching between the typical light and dark colours or even any other colour will be a piece of cake.
+- Different colour modes, switching between the typical light and dark colours or even any other set of colours will be a piece of cake.
 - You will do more with less in less time, which is in fact the goal of most libraries and frameworks.
 - The community is still quite small (which can be a good thing, you can join from the beginning), but it is very active.

-After testing other libraries I would describe Chakra UI as having a clean default design like in Material UI with the simplicity of colours and responsive design provided by TailwindCSS plus the atomic design of Antd components and a convenient accessibility layer all in one package.

 ## Resources